Well, if it isn't our favorite student...

 About The Princeton Review College Ratings and College Rankings

 The Princeton Review college ratings are scores on a scale of 60 to 99 that the Company annually tallies for hundreds of colleges in eight categories including Academics, Admissions Selectivity, Financial Aid, Fire Safety, and Green.
-The scores appear on college profiles on its site and college guidebooks.
+The scores appear on college profiles on its website and in its college guidebooks.
 The ratings are based primarily on institutional data.
 The Princeton Review explains the criteria for each rating at www.princetonreview.com/college/college-ratings.aspx

-The Princeton Review college rankings are lists of schools in 62 categories (in rank order: 1 to 20) based entirely on the Company's surveys of 122,000 students attending the schools in its book, "The Best 377 Colleges."
+The Princeton Review college rankings are lists of schools in 62 categories (in rank order: 1 to 20) based entirely on the Company's surveys of 126,000 students attending the schools in its book, "The Best 378 Colleges."
 The survey asks students to rate their own schools on dozens of topics and report on their campus experiences at them.
 The Princeton Review explains the basis for each ranking at www.princetonreview.com/college/college-rankings.aspx

 About The Princeton Review